crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 Final Project<span class="text-muted"> : Part 4</span>
 =============================================================

 The final project is due on Wednesday May 8, 2019.
 As part of your final deliverables, you'll have to perform some sort of quantitative analysis on your project.
-Please look over [the questions on the final questionnaire](final-project-part5.html#survey), so that you get a sense of what is expected of you for the final writeup.
+Please look over [the questions that you'll have to answer for your final report](final-project-part5.html#survey), so that you get a sense of what is expected of you for the final writeup.

 In this final project milestone, you will perform a preliminary analysis on the data that you collected from your classmates or through a crowdsourcing platform, if you've already begun collecting real data.